 Karen Monuszko is originally from Florida but first began pursuing the sport of triathlon here in North Carolina.
 She had an atypical path into triathlon, given that she was previously a division 1 springboard diver at Davidson College.
 After undergrad she spent time training and racing with nationally-ranked triathlon teams in Arizona and California before starting medical school at Duke University in 2017.
 She hopes to continue chasing after her dreams of a dual physician-triathlete career for many years to come.
 A huge portion of her success is due to her English setter who is always pushing the pace and distance on their runs together.
 Outside of medicine and triathlon she loves to hike, go on adventures with her dog, and spend time with family.

-Mike grew up swimming competitively at the National Championship level, but college took his life in a different direction.
+Mike grew up in Salisbury NC, swimming competitively at the National Championship level, but college took his life in a different direction and he spent the next several years out of the pool.
 After attending NC State, Mike got back into swimming with his old training partner and took up cycling and running as a change-of-pace.
-Having been interested in triathlon for many years, he competed in his first race in 2016...quickly followed by 4 more races that same year...and many many since.
-While not training and competing, Mike enjoys sampling all the beers and trying to keep up with his energetic 4 year old daughter.
+Having been interested in triathlon for many years, he competed in his first race in 2016...quickly followed by several more races the same year.
+Mike loves the local triathlon scene in the Triangle (and broader NC) and can be found at most local races - competing in sprint distance races throughout the season, with focus on 70.3's as his "A" races.
+While not training and competing, Mike enjoys live music, chilling at breweries, and trying to keep up with his energetic 6 year old daughter.